Page cover image

 Your First Meditation

 To begin meditating, find a place where you can sit comfortably and quietly.
 Then close your eyes and do nothing for a minute or so.
 Thoughts may come during that time, and that is okay.
 Then start the audio below and play your mantra** at a whisper.
 Each time you hear your mantra, say it quietly inside without moving your tongue or lips.
 After one minute the audio will fade to silence.
-Then continue saying your mantra quietly inside for four more minutes.
+Then, at roughly the same pace as you had been saying it, continue saying your mantra quietly inside for four more minutes.
 If thoughts come during that time, gently return to saying your mantra quietly inside.
 The audio will tell you when four minutes is over.
-Follow this instruction for your first meditation only.
+Follow these instructions for your first meditation only.
 After your first meditation, follow the instructions in the Daily Practice of Meditation section below.

 Download